Awale-Abdi/Time-Series-Forecasting-Excel/README.md

 To complement the analysis, I also authored a comprehensive **Time Series Forecasting Playbook** documenting the complete modeling workflow.
 The playbook serves as a reusable reference for building, evaluating, and validating Excel-based forecasting models while showcasing my ability to communicate and standardize analytical methodologies.

-As an additional challenge, I completed the entire forecasting solution, including the forecast validation, executive report, and supporting documentation, in **under three hours**, despite being alotted a three-hour time limit.
+As an additional challenge, I completed the entire forecasting solution, including the forecast validation, the sales forecast summary for a hypothetical executive, and supporting documentation, in **under three hours**, despite being alotted a three-hour time limit.

 ## 💼 Analytical Goals